Douglas2Code/Img2Loc/README.md

 ## Installation

 Instructions on how to install and set up the project.
+If you needs help to access the generated embeddings, please contact us directly.

 ```bash
 # Clone the repository